tommasomoretti/nameless-analytics/README.md

 Once in BigQuery, the data is immediately available for analysis using any BI tool of choice, including Looker Studio, Power BI, or Tableau.
 The platform’s modular, open-source design ensures full transparency and control, enabling organizations to tailor every step of their analytics workflow to their technical, privacy, and business requirements.

-Please note that Nameless Analytics is free, but Google Cloud resources may be paid.
+Please note: Nameless Analytics is free, but Google Cloud resources may be paid.

 ### Standard request payload